 Following successful completion of the PN program, graduates will take a nationally standardized exam, the NCLEX-PN leading to licensure as a licensed practical nurse, LPN.
 (TN Code Annotated, Individuals with certain criminal histories may not be eligible for licensure.)

 Practical Nursing admission is not automatic, even though the applicant may be otherwise academically qualified.

 IMPORTANT Enrollment Information

-Those who possess a High School Diploma or a G.E.D., are at least 18 years of age by the date of enrollment, and obtain a passing score on the HESI (Health Educational Systems Inc) Entrance Exam or obtain a 19 on all sub-parts of the ACT college entrance test within the past two years may apply for admission.
+Those who possess a High School Diploma or a G.E.D., are at least 18 years of age by the date of enrollment, and obtain a passing score on the HESI (Health Educational Systems Inc) Entrance Exam.
 Classes are formed on a yearly basis and filled with those who successfully complete the screening process.
 This is a full-time program that consists of 1,296 hours and a diploma award.
 The classes meet Monday through Friday from 8:00 a.m. to 2:30 p.m. (meeting times for the clinical portion may vary.)

 PN Program Approximate Timeline

 The application process begins with three informational sessions in spring each year.
 These meetings are highly recommended to learn about the entire application process and how the program is taught.
 All applicants must take and successfully pass the HESI Practical Nursing Pre-Admission Test.
 Testing begins in February at TCAT Crump and continues through June.
 Test dates are available on this website or by contacting TCAT Crump Student Services.”